 Internal Combustion Engines

-When it comes to buying a new vehicle, the most environmentally friendly step is simple: evaluate your needs and your budget, then look for suitable models with the highest green scores.
-Even though our top 2022 ratings go to vehicles with some form of electrification, all vehicle classes feature nationally available gasoline-powered vehicles that score significantly better than average.
+When it comes to buying a new vehicle, the most environmentally friendly step for a driver is simple: they should evaluate their needs and budget, then look for suitable models with the highest green scores.
+Even though our top 2023 ratings go to vehicles with some form of electrification, all vehicle classes feature nationally available gasoline-powered vehicles that score significantly better than average.

-Our Greener Choices table highlights top-scoring vehicles available to everyone in almost all major market segments.
-The list includes only automatics.
+Our Greener Choices table highlights top-scoring vehicles available in almost all major market segments.
+The list includes only cars with automatic transmission.
 In the past, manual transmission versions of vehicles on the Greener Choices list often had higher fuel economy, but this is less common today thanks to advances in continuously variable and automatic transmissions.
-The good news: you can find cleaner and more-efficient vehicles throughout the market.
-The Greenercars.org database lists hundreds of vehicles beyond those listed in this table.
+The good news: anyone can find cleaner and more-efficient vehicles throughout the market.
+The Greenercars.org database lists hundreds of vehicles beyond those listed in the Greener Choices table.

-Buying green does more than fulfill your own personal commitment to reducing pollution and protecting the environment.
+Buying green does more than fulfill a personal commitment to reducing pollution and protecting the environment.
 It sends a signal to manufacturers.
-As more consumers buy green, automakers will increasingly view environmentally friendly design as a market opportunity rather than an obligation.
-They will be motivated to invest more in better technology, leading to more green vehicles in the years ahead.
-Automakers are increasing their commitments to electrification and we should continue to see a greater variety of EVs in the coming years.
+As more consumers buy green, automakers will increasingly view environmentally-friendly design as a market opportunity rather than an obligation.
+They will be motivated to invest in better technology, leading to greener vehicles in the years ahead.

-Keep in mind that the average car or light truck runs for 15 years—or more—thanks to increasing vehicle durability.
+The average car or light truck runs for 15 years or more thanks to increasing vehicle durability.
 Even if you don’t keep your new vehicle for more than a few of those years, the choice you make now will expand the options available to used-car buyers in the future.
 So instead of putting another gas guzzler on the streets, the greener choice you make today can help cut pollution for years to come.